albertomolina/ubuntu_related_doc/snap/snap.md

 ```

 Snaps binaries are installed on the directory `/snaps/bin/`.
 The
-binaries installed in that directory can be invoked using full path or
+binaries installed in that directory can be invoked using the full
-adding the directory '/snaps/bin'  to the PATH environment variable.
+path or adding the directory '/snaps/bin' to the PATH environment
+variable.

 ```
 echo $PATH